truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 {{< enterprise >}}
 SCALE Enterprise (HA) systems have specific network configuration requirements.
-Installing TrueNAS SCALE on High Availability (HA) systems and configuring networking is complicated and should be guided by Enterprise level support.
+Installing TrueNAS SCALE on High Availability (HA) systems and configuring networking is complicated and should be guided by Enterprise-level support.
 Contact iXsystems Support for assistance whenever attempting to install TrueNAS SCALE on Enterprise HA hardware or configure network settings.

 Refer to the [Preparing for SCALE UI Configuration (Enterprise)]({{< relref "InstallPrepEnterprise.md" >}}) and [Installing SCALE Enterprise (HA)]({{< relref "InstallEnterpriseHASCALE.md" >}}) for information on installing HA system and configuring networking.